Mar Thoma Syrian Church: Course of events

 Realising the need for a bishop to lead the reformists, Abraham malpan sent his nephew Deacon Matthews to the patriarch in Antioch.
 The patriarch, unaware of Mathew's reformation leanings, ordained him as bishop Mathews Athanasius in 1842 and he returned to Travancore in 1843.
 Metropolitan Dionysius IV sent word to the patriarch that he has been deceived and called for prompt corrective action.
 Mathews Athanasius did not have the approval of the majority of Malankara Christians who were opposed to reforms.
 In spite of that, the initial patriarchate delegations failed in their mission to help their loyalists.
 More than anything else, this was due to the British support for the Reformist bishop and Mathews Athanasius ultimately became Malankara Metropolitan in 1852.
 Mathews Athanasius published the liturgy without the prayer to St. Mary.
 He consecrated Ouseph Koorilos, as Metropolitan/Bishop for Malabar Independent Church.
-The entirety of strong-arm actions incited many clergymen and Pulikkottil Ouseph Kathanar went to Antioch in 1864.
+The entirety of strong-arm actions incited a number of clergymen and Pulikkottil Ouseph Kathanar went to Antioch in 1864.
 He returned as Dionysious V in 1865.

 The Orthodox conservatives led by Dionysious V repeatedly sought intervention from the See of Antioch.
 Discerning the source of the reformists' strength, Patriarch Ignatius Peter IV travelled to London.
-Whilst being there, he made many supplications to several high ecclesiastical and governmental authorities, pleading to end the partisan British support for Mathews Athanasius in India.
+Whilst being there, he made multiple supplications to several high ecclesiastical and governmental authorities, pleading to end the partisan British support for Mathews Athanasius in India.
 Eventually, the British government and churchmen came to accept a position of neutrality with respect to the affairs of the Malankara Church.
 The Archbishop of Canterbury Archibald Campbell Tait apprised the patriarch of this change in British stance.
 Armed with significant success, the patriarch sailed for India.